 To remove the back cover, hold the phone firmly in one hand.
-With your other hand, place your thumbnail in the cutout on the side of the phone as shown in the illustration below.
+With your other hand, place your thumbnail in the cutout at the bottom of the phone as shown in the illustration below.

 NOTE Make sure to turn the phone off before removing the battery.